MatterWindowCovering

 bool setLiftPosition(uint16_t liftPosition);

-• liftPosition - Lift position value
+• liftPosition - Lift position in local motor units (e.g. centimeters)

 This function will return true if successful, false otherwise.